 The Company entered into a hedging relationship in order to reduce its exposure to interest rate risk related to financial assets classified as available for sale.
-The Company entered into interest rate swap contracts with maturities ranging from 1 year to 14 years as at December 31, 2020 (from 2 years to 15 years as at December 31, 2019).
+The Company entered into interest rate swap contracts with maturities ranging from less than 1 year to 13 years as at December 31, 2021 (from 1 year to 14 years as at December 31, 2020).

 The Company entered into a hedging relationship in order to reduce its exposure to interest rate risk on financial liabilities classified as financial liabilities at amortized cost.
-The Company entered into interest rate swap contracts with maturities of less than 1 year to 8 years as at December 31, 2020 (less than 1 year to 9 years as at December 31, 2019).
+The Company entered into interest rate swap contracts with maturities of less than 1 year to 7 years as at December 31, 2021 (less than 1 year to 8 years as at December 31, 2020).

-For the year ended December 31, 2020, the Company has recognized a loss of \$20 on the hedging instruments (loss of \$7 for the year ended December 31, 2019) and a gain of \$19 on the hedged items (gain of \$6 for the year ended December 31, 2019).
-For the year ended December 31, 2020, the Company has recognized an ineffectiveness of \$1 (\$1 for the year ended December 31, 2019).
+For the year ended December 31, 2021, the Company has recognized a gain of \$17 on the hedging instruments (loss of \$20 for the year ended December 31, 2020) and a loss of \$21 on the hedged items (gain of \$19 for the year ended December 31, 2020).
+For the year ended December 31, 2021, the Company has recognized an ineffectiveness of \$4 (\$1 for the year ended December 31, 2020).